 Some hospitals routinely offer babies to have eye ointment within one hour after birth.
 The eye goop is actually an antibiotic treatment such as erythromycin, tetracycline or silver nitrate.
 The idea is to cleanse the eyes to prevent any infection usually associated with sexually transmitted disease (STD).
 Some states require you to give it by law, please research what

 Some states require all babies have eye ointment by law.
 Please research your own state’s laws are on this topic.

 Choosing the ointment

 This is only essential if you have tested positive for an STD such as chlamydia, gonorrhea or herpes.
-Left untreated after a vaginal delivery, any infection can cause your baby to go blind.
-Getting tested in the third trimester will ensure your baby receives the correct treatment for any known infection you have.
+Any infection left untreated after a vaginal delivery can cause your baby to go blind.
+Getting tested in the third trimester will ensure your baby receives the correct treatment for any known disease you have.